UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 #### Default cloud infrastructure components

-1. IxProvisioning
+1. IxProvisioning:
       The provisioning instance is used for running the Ansible playbooks to install the Intrexx cluster on the infrastructure.
 It can be stopped after installation but should not be terminated as it will be used for managing tasks and installing updates on the cluster.
-2. IxServices
+2. IxServices:
       The service instance runs the SOLR search server, the filesystem server (NFS for Linux, SMB for Windows, if not using AWS EFS) for the portal server instances to access the shared portal folder and provides the portal manager SOAP interface, which can be accessed from outside the internal virtual private cloud.
 This instance must be reachable by all portal server instances.
-3. IxAppServer
+3. IxAppServer:
       The app server instance is the template for the portal server VM image used in the autoscale group.
 At the end of the installation, it will be stopped and can be terminated and removed when the VM image and scale set has been created.
-4. Database server
+4. Database server:
       The installer creates a Postgresql (AWS)- or MS SQL Server (Azure)-database as a service instance for the portal database.
 During Intrexx setup, the portal setup routine will create and populate the Intrexx database.
-5. Automatic horizontal scaling
+5. Automatic horizontal scaling:
       The autoscale portal server instances will be created by the cloud provider automatically based on the rules in the autoscale set.
 They serve the Intrexx portal client requests.
-6. Load balancer
+6. Load balancer:
-      A load balancer is required as single entry point for external clients and to distribute client requests between the portal server instances in the autoscale group.
+      A load balancer is required as single entry point for external clients and to distribute client requests across the portal server instances in the autoscale group.
 The installer will create a Azure or AWS load balancer service.

 #### Supported databases

+The following databases are supported by the installer.
+If you want to use another one, you have to extend the scripts accordingly.

 ##### AWS RDS